-- Market conduct requirements in the design and sale of products and services; - Privacy requirements in managing consumer and employee data; - Financial crime requirements regarding money laundering, economic sanctions, and ant-bribery and corruption; - Institutional and personal conflicts of interest; - Investment guideline and management regulations; - Material non-public information and information barriers; and

-Ethical conduct consistent with our values

-The Compliance Department primarily reports along functional lines globally through to the PFI Chief Ethics and Compliance Officer (who oversees the Compliance Program and the adequacy of resources devoted to it across Business Units and firm-wide).
-Notwithstanding, and consistent with regulatory guidance that a firm's governing body should be knowledgeable about the content and operation of the Compliance Program, regular Compliance reports are provided to the PGIML Board and the PGIML Remuneration Committee has oversight of the Compliance Officer remuneration.
+- Market conduct requirements in the design and sale of products and services; - Privacy requirements in managing consumer and employee data; - Financial crime requirements regarding money laundering, economic sanctions, and ant-bribery and corruption; - Institutional and personal conflicts of interest; - Investment guideline and management regulations; - Material non-public information and information barriers; and - Ethical conduct consistent with our values devoted to it across Business Units and firm wide.
+Notwithstanding, and consistent with regulatory guidance that a firm's governing body should be knowledgeable about the content and operation of the Compliance Program, regular Compliance reports are provided to the PGIMW Management Committee.